 Six people were reported to have been killed in the town of Areopoli.
 In Zacharo, one of the worst hit areas, more than 30 people were found dead by firefighters while searching burning cars and homes.

-The Neda river's source is on the southern slope of Mount Lykaion, near the village of Neda.
+The river begins on the southern slope of Mount Lykaion, near the village of Neda in northern Messenia.
 It flows to the west through a varied landscape of barren rock and forests.
 From near Figaleia until its mouth it forms the border of Messenia and Elis.

-The Mani Peninsular is famous for its towers.
+The Mani Peninsular in the Peloponnese is famous for its towers.
 There are 3 kinds: the war tower, the tower house and the tower dwelling.
 On travels in the Mani many ruined towers can be seen.

 As well as serving an obvious military purpose, the towers were an outward sign of clan strength and unity.
 The height, strength and armament of a tower was an open display of power.

 In 1936, the monastery was rebuilt but suffered severe destruction in December 1943 at the hands of German troops.
 Many of the monks and other staff members were either shot or were thrown over a cliff.
 Some managed to survive, hidden in nearby caves, taking with them some rare icons and relics.
-Today, you can admire a number of important and unique items which are kept in a special hall.
+The monastery is eight storeys tall, dug into the forbidding rock.

 Neromylos Watermill and Taverna near Agia Theodora